mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

   ``bpf``

-    Command line based power flow program.
+    Command line program that performs power flow.
 It executes using the commands from a Power Flow Control (PFC) file.
 Example usage: ``bpf bench.pfc.`` The PFC commands (.pfc) used with ``bpf`` allow for complete power flow runs including defining the network model and commands to perform various operations.
-The :ref:`record-formats` section describes the network model records available and the :ref:`power-flow-control` section describes the commands available.
+The :ref:`record-formats` section describes the network model records available and the :ref:`power-flow-control` section describes the PFC syntax and commands available.
+Example of use: ``tsp bench.pfc``

   ``ipfcut``

     Command line program that cuts out a subsystem from a solved base case file (.bse).
-Flows at the cut branches are converted into equivalent generation or load on specially formatted ``+A`` continuation bus records.
+Flows at the cut branches are converted into equivalent generation or load on specially formatted ``+A`` continuation bus records (read more about :ref:`continuation-bus-data`).
 An ensuing power flow run should solve with internal branch flows and bus voltages which are identical to those quantities in the original base case.
-Documentation is in :ref:`ipfcut`.
+More documentation about this program is in :ref:`ipfcut` section.
 Several methods are available to define the cut system: bus names, zones, base kVs, and individual branches.
 A pi-back feature replaces selected buses with a passive-node sequence (lines consisting of sections) with the original loads pi-backed in proportion to the line admittances.

   ``ipfplot``

     Command line plotting program to produce printed maps.
-The program accepts a coordinate file and a base case file on the command line, as well as an optional second base case file.
+The program accepts a coordinate file (.cor) and a base case file (.bse) on the command line, as well as an optional second base case file.
 When the second base case file is specified, a difference plot is produced.
 You can also use ``ipfplot`` to produce bubble diagrams.
 The same coordinate files are used for both ``gui`` and ``ipfplot``, but not all capabilities are available in ``gui``.
 Documentation is in :ref:`ipf-network-diagrams`.

   ``tsp``

-    The transient stability command line program.
-It models power system network distrubances and affects on power system dynamnics including key data points like generator rotor angle.
+    Command line program that performs transient stability studies.
+Users specify power system network distrubances (line faults, generator trips), and the program simulates the affects on power system dynamics including key data points like generator rotor angle.
 This tool can be used to evaluate short term (on order of seconds) affects of these disturbances.
+Example of use: ``tsp bench.fil``

   ``ipfnet``

-    The command line batch version of the "save netdata file" function built into the ``gui``/``ipfsrv``.
+    The command line batch version of the "save netdata file" command built into the ``gui``/``ipfsrv``.
 This program generates a WSCC-formatted network data file in any of the following dialects: BPA, WSCC, or PTI.
 "Dialects" means that the file is still WSCC, but the data is generated with special processing or restrictions and is destined for use with other programs.
 In the case of the PTI dialect, that data is preprocessed by the PTI-proprietary conversion program WSCFOR.
 Documentation is in :ref:`ipfnet`.

   ``gui``